LPL Financial Investment Complaints: Common Claims and Recovery Options

 Brokers must use this information to determine whether an investment aligns with an investor’s financial goals before making a recommendation.
 This applies to individual investments and investment strategies.

-Cases of LPL Financial advisor fraud frequently involve suitability allegations.
+Cases of LPL Financial advisor fraud frequently involve allegations of unsuitability.

-Unsuitable investment recommendations are one of the most common allegations levelled against brokers.
+Unsuitable investment recommendations are one of the most common allegations leveled against brokers.
 Here are some of the forms unsuitable investments can take:

 - Illiquid exchange-traded funds (ETFs) for an investor with short-term liquidity needs.